Our Purpose…

 Educational Programs.

-Since 2019 Jaz has facilitated the Wayapa Wuurrk Aboriginal Girls Program at Vincentia High School with Aunty Gai.
-A complimentary community program that supports our young women through Art, Culture and Well-being practices.
-Wayapa Practitioner & Teacher Jaz Corr will be facilitating the 2024 program weekly, every Wednesday Period 2 ART1.
+Since 2019, Jaz has co-facilitated the Wayapa Wuurrk Aboriginal Girls Program at Vincentia High School alongside Aunty Gai.
+This community-driven program supports young Aboriginal women through a holistic approach grounded in Art, Culture, and Well-being.

 • Professional Development Courses & Corporate Packages